-If Maria walks the perimeter of her work area, how far does she walk?
+If Maria walks the perimeter of her work area, how far does she walk? (measurement and calculation level 2)

 If the average walking speed is 5km/hour, how long will it take her to walk the perimeter once?
-(Hint: you will need to know how many metres are in a kilometre.)
+(Hint: you will need to know how many metres are in a kilometre.) (measurement and calculation level 2)